YaleDHLab/dhlab-site/_events/2017-04-12-intro-to-xslt-in-three-parts.md

 thumbnail: /assets/images/events/code.jpg
 caption: ""
 categories:
+  - Workshops
+tags:
+  - Textual Analysis
+  - XML
-  - announcements
+  - TEI
 spotlight: false
 image_layout: landscape
 teaser: |
   "Intro to XSLT in Three Parts April 12 from 3:00-5:00pm in Bass Library, L01 This workshop will provide a basic overview of XSLT as a declarative programming language.
 The instructor will demonstrate..."
 ---

-<h3>Intro to XSLT in Three Parts</h3>
+### Intro to XSLT in Three Parts
 *April 12 from 3:00-5:00pm in Bass Library, L01*

 This workshop will provide a basic overview of XSLT as a declarative programming language.
 The instructor will demonstrate an iterative process of investigating, updating, and reviewing a TEI file with the assistance of XSLT.
 Every participant will gain hands-on experience transforming an XML document with the oXygen XML Editor, using a supplied XSLT stylesheet, and writing a very simple XSLT stylesheet from scratch.
 The workshop will conclude with a couple of different methods for publishing TEI online.

 No prior encoding experience is required but basic knowledge of XML will be helpful.
-Participants are encouraged to install the <a href="https://www.oxygenxml.com/xml_editor/register.html#get_trial" target="_blank"> oXygen XML Editor </a> prior to the workshop in order to follow along with the exercises.
+Participants are encouraged to install the [oXygen XML Editor](https://www.oxygenxml.com/xml_editor/register.html#get_trial) prior to the workshop in order to follow along with the exercises.

 The workshop is open to all Yale students, faculty, and staff; no registration is required.